pdegner/pdegner.github.io/Machine_Learning/MNIST_ML/MNIST_ML.md

 np.random.seed(0)
 ```

-Load the data.
-Notice that the data gets partitioned into training, development, and test sets.
-Also, a small subset of the training data called mini_train_data and mini_train_labels gets defined, which you should use in all the experiments below, unless otherwise noted.
+Load the data into training, development, and test sets.
+A small subset of the training data called mini_train_data and mini_train_labels are used later to develop code.

 ```python